Explorentory

 Neighborhood selection Dropdown list or typed name search Click directly on polygon boundaries of a 260-neighborhood live map

-Data dimensions shown Listing photos + price, beds, sqft 9 choropleth modes + histogram distribution + radar triangle
+Data dimensions shown Listing photos + price, beds, sqft 9 choropleth modes + histogram distribution + radar chart

-Conversational interface None /chat — natural language filter and sort over live results
+Conversational interface None /chat endpoint for natural language filter and sort over live results

-Trade-off awareness User must infer trade-offs manually across listings Radar triangle makes multi-dimensional trade-offs explicit
+Trade-off awareness User must infer trade-offs manually across listings Radar chart makes multi-dimensional trade-offs explicit

 ML feedback loop None Survey ratings feed directly into the recommendation model each session